ilanolkies/ilanolkies.github.io/_drafts/2018-10-26-JS-bginners-Clase-1.md

 ---
-layout: draft
+layout: post
-title: JS Beginners - Clase 1
+title: JS Beginners - Class 1
 author: Ilan Olkies
 category: javascript
 tags: js javascript js-beginners class
 permalink: /post/:title
-image: /img/js_beginners_clase_1/variable-2.png
+image: /img/js_beginners_class_1/portrait.png
 ---

-## Introducción
+## Introduction

 This is the begining of a little programming cours for beginners.
 I will publish some classes explaining the basis of programming and an introduction to JavaScript programming language, used in many contexts like web browsers to build interactive web pages.